 - Inability to concentrate, which affects your performance at work or school

 Recovering from Overtraining

-The only way that you can recover from overtraining is by resting.
-This means that you need to stop training for a determined period of time.
+The main ingredient to recovery from overtraining is rest.
+This means that you need to limit or even stop training for a determined period of time.
 The time will vary depending on the sport and the level of activity, but most recovery takes between 4 to 12 weeks.

 As you recover from overtraining, you can still do a bit of low-intensity aerobic exercise to keep fit and healthy while not doing your normal workouts.
 These should be short-interval workouts that are not related to the sport that you normally train for.
 Once your symptoms have completely gone away, you will be ready to ease back into a training schedule.

 There are steps you can take to prevent overtraining.
 The most important way is to get proper rest.
-This means taking at least one day off from physical activity each week to let your body recover.
-Athletes also need two months off per year from sports to allow for rest and recovery from sports-related injuries.
+This can inlcude taking at least one day off from physical activity each week to let your body recover.
+Athletes may benefit from time off each year from sports to allow for rest and recovery from sports-related injuries.

 It’s important to take cues from your body.
 Keeping a training log with your workouts and how you feel afterward can help you realize when to slow down.
 You shouldn’t try to exercise through pain just because you feel guilty about missing a day.